nasa-jpl/explorer-1/README.md

 ## For contributing developers

-Documentation on how to run this project locally and add more components from the www storybook.
+Documentation on how to run this project locally and add more components.

 ### Getting started